 Or even weeks for that matter.

 The major difference was there wasn’t a small group of people any more, I spoke of six, now try forty.
 I was nervous but didn’t panic, how could I, my date was staring at me and spoke softly, “This doesn’t look like a poetry reading like I seen on television.”
-I replied, “Uh, well……i guess not.”
-Still I signed my name up, anxiously I might add and went through with it.
-The night was a buzz, numerous poets, all genders, variety of age ranges all were present along with a child hood friend, MK Stallings, who now with two other guys owned the bookstore (the previous owners moved to the east coast just months prior to this event).
+I replied, “Uh, well…… I guess not.”
+Still, I signed my name up, anxiously I might add and go through with it.
+The night was a buzz, numerous poets, all genders, variety of age ranges all were present along with a childhood friend, MK Stallings, who now with two other guys owned the bookstore (the previous owners moved to the east coast just months prior to this event).